Polonisation: Belarusians

 The Polish state's policy toward them was not consistent.
 Initially, during the period of fighting over the eastern border, the activities of Belarusian activists were tolerated.
 However, this changed after the peace came.
 In 1924, the Law on Minority Education led to the closure of a huge part of the approximately 350 (or 514) existing Belarusian schools, opened mostly during the German occupation.
-A 19 bilingual schools and just three elementary Belarusian schools remained.
+19 bilingual schools and just three elementary Belarusian schools remained.
 Officials prevented the creation of new schools, despite meeting formal conditions.

 The change came after the May Coup of 1926.
-Despite the abolition of the Belarusian Belarusian Social Democratic Party, for its contacts with the Comintern, there was a period of liberalization of educational policy.
-The new Minister of Education, Gustav Dobrotsky, ordered the dismissal of officials blocking the establishment of new schools, allowed new schools to open in Catholic communities as well, and organized Belarusian language courses for elementary school teachers.
+Despite the abolition of the Belarusian Belarusian Social Democratic Party, for its contacts with the Comintern, there was a period of liberalisation of educational policy.
+The new Minister of Education, Gustav Dobrotsky, ordered the dismissal of officials blocking the establishment of new schools, allowed new schools to open in Catholic communities as well, and organised Belarusian language courses for elementary school teachers.
 As a result, four Belarusian grammar schools and a dozen elementary schools were opened.
 The results, however, were poor.
-In 1928, there were only 69 schools with Belarusian language, all of them in Wilno and Nowogródek voivodeships, small number in comparison with 2 164 Polish schools existing there.
+In 1928, there were only 69 schools with the Belarusian language, all of them in Wilno and Nowogródek voivodeships, a small number in comparison with 2 164 Polish schools existing there.
 The reversal of this policy came quickly, and after 1929 the number of Belarusian schools began to decline again.
 Of the Belarusian gymnasiums existing in Vilnius, Navahrudak, Kletsk and Radashkovichy, only the Vilnius gymnasium had survived to 1939.
 Belarusian schools often conducted classes in Russian, this was especially true of gymnasiums.
 This resulted from the significant Russification of the Belarusian intelligentsia.
 The Polish officials often treated any Belarusian demanding schooling in Belarusian language as a Soviet spy and any Belarusian social activity as a product of a communist plot.

 Orthodox Christians also faced discrimination in interwar Poland.
 This discrimination was also targeting assimilation of Eastern Orthodox Belarusians.
 The Polish authorities were imposing Polish language in Orthodox church services and ceremonies, initiated the creation of Polish Orthodox Societies in various parts of West Belarus (Slonim, Białystok, Vaŭkavysk, Navahrudak).